 Looking for ways to improve your health, increase your fitness, and lower stress?
 You may want to spend more time with a pet.

-Studies show that owning a pet can provide positive cardiovascular and psychological benefits.
+Studies show that owning a pet can provide cardiovascular and psychological benefits.
 The American Heart Association noted that pet ownership, particularly dog ownership, is associated with a decreased risk of cardiovascular disease.

 Reduces Blood Pressure & Stress

 We know it’s tough to resist that adoring look from your dog or loving purr from your cat, but there’s even more reason to give them extra attention after a long, hard day.
 As you pet them, it can actually help lower your blood pressure.